QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 Each community also has the option of skipping its vote if none of its members has an opinion on the poll.
 Such instances should be reported the same way.

 Polls must include a closing date of at least ten days.
 If required, the closing date can be pushed away by a maximum of a month, upon the informal agreement with the majority of the other communities.
-During that period, any Collaborator can use their veto right (see below).
+During that period, any Collaborator can use their veto right (see below), if allowed by the process.

 Once the poll is closed, the vote can be interpreted, depending on the specific process this vote is part of, if any.